myduino/Hibiscus-Sense-Arduino/README.md

 rgb.show();
 ```

 `setPixelColor()` is to set the position of the LED and the colour output of the RGB LED.
-The value of RGB colour range from 0-255 as on the image below.
+The combination of the RGB colour range from 0-255 as on the image below

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-seven-d.gif" width="500"></a></p>